 JEATH War Museum opens from 8 am to 5 pm daily.

-Take a historical train ride
+Take a historic train ride.

 Visiting Kanchanaburi without taking a train ride to Death Railway is a huge miss.

-Walk the Hellfire pass
+Walk the Hellfire pass.

 We visited the museum first and borrowed audio before walking this pass.
 The audio was very useful, offering an inside experience of what happened.